Stereolab: 1993–2001: Sign to Elektra

 Released in September 1997, Dots and Loops was their first album to enter the Billboard 200 charts, peaking at number 111.
 The album leaned towards jazz with bossa nova and 60's pop influences.
 Barney Hoskyns wrote in Rolling Stone that with it the group moved "ever further away from the one-chord Velvets drone-mesh of its early days" toward easy-listening and Europop.
 A review in German newspaper Die Zeit stated that in Dots and Loops, Stereolab transformed the harder Velvet Underground-like riffs of previous releases into "softer sounds and noisy playfulness".
 Contributors to the album included John McEntire and Jan St. Werner of German electropop duo Mouse on Mars.
 Stereolab toured for seven months and took a break when Gane and Sadier had a child.
 The group's third compilation of rarities, Aluminum Tunes, was issued in October 1998.

 Their sixth album, Cobra and Phases Group Play Voltage in the Milky Night, was released in September 1999.
 It was co-produced by McEntire and American producer Jim O'Rourke, and was recorded with their new bassist, Simon Johns.
 The album received middling reviews from critics and peaked at number 154 on the Billboard 200.
 An unsigned NME review said that "this record has far more in common with bad jazz and progressive rock than any experimental art-rock tradition."
 In a 1999 article of Washington Post, Mark Jenkins asked Gane about the album's apparent lack of guitars; Gane responded, "There's a lot less upfront, distorted guitar ...
 But it's still quite guitar-based music.
 Every single track has a guitar on it."

 Stereolab's seventh album, Sound-Dust (August 2001), rose to number 178 on the Billboard 200.
 The album also featured producers McEntire and O'Rourke.
 Sound-Dust was more warmly received than Cobra and Phases Group….
 Critic Joshua Klein said that "the emphasis this time sounds less on unfocused experimentation and more on melody ... a breezy and welcome return to form for the British band."
-Erlewine of Allmusic stated that the album "[finds the group] deliberately recharging their creative juices" but he argued that Sound-Dust was "anchored in overly familiar territory."
+Stephen Thomas Erlewine of AllMusic stated that the album "[finds the group] deliberately recharging their creative juices" but he argued that Sound-Dust was "anchored in overly familiar territory."